UMM-CSci-3601/backend-lab/LABTASKS.md

 Below are the various features we'd like to see you implement in this lab.
 You should create an epic for each of the features listed below, adding at issues as appropriate.

+### Tasks you need to do

-At the very least (necessary to get 85% of this part of the lab) you should implement (and create meaningful server-side tests for) the following features:
+At the very least (necessary to get 85% of the coding part of the lab) you should implement (and create meaningful server-side tests for) the following features:

 - List all the todos